tucats/ego/LANGUAGE.md

     a.Gender = "M"

 The empty anonymous structure can have fields added to it just by naming them, and they are created as needed.
-In this case you can also use the delete() function to remove a field,

-    delete(a, "Gender")

-This removes the field `Gender` from the struct.

 ## Maps<a name="maps"></a>